In fact, after only 3 months of being on the road full-time, we did some major switches on what we brought!

 2. Consider where you plan to stay/park most of the time.

-However, we also discovered that RV parks might be more our style anyway!
-So we will be trading in our coolers and camping supplies for other items we discovered we’d enjoy having.
-Dumping the things we don’t use will now free up space for bonus items like a propane fire pit (many RV parks don’t allow any other kind of campfires, which we didn’t know!), a hammock, and golf clubs!
+However, RV parks might be more your style, in which case you’ll have space for other “bonus” items.instead of the traditional camping supplies.
+You might choose to bring a propane fire pit (many RV parks don’t allow any other kind of campfires, which we didn’t know!), a hammock, kayaks, or golf clubs!

 3. Treat yourself to the comforts of home.

 We all have those items that are our staples.
 You’ll sit there and try to justify whether you should or should not bring them along.
 Our advice: BRING THEM!
 Make room for them.
 Make it work!
 If they make your life easier/better, they deserve to make the cut.
 You don’t even have to justify it.
 We are so happy we chose to bring along the items that we love and have used for years, even though some of them may seem unnecessary when your space is limited.

 I know clothes are the hardest to pack, especially for us women!
 This tends to vary for each person and will depend on the length of your trip, but I will say that you need to pack for all weather types.
 No matter where you are in the U.S., the weather can change quickly!
 We were surprised by the temperatures in many places.
 It rarely seemed to be the weather we expected.
 Now, this doesn’t mean you need to bring everything in your closet.